sharmaasahill/webhook-repo/README.md

 ### Push Events
 ```
 Format: {author} pushed to {branch} on {timestamp}
-Example: "john.doe pushed to main on Jul 2, 2025, 04:02 AM GMT+5:30"
+Example: "sahil.sharma pushed to main on Nov 9, 2025, 09:02 PM GMT+5:30"
 ```

 ### Pull Request Events
 ```
 Format: {author} submitted a pull request from {from_branch} to {to_branch} on {timestamp}
-Example: "jane.smith submitted a pull request from feature/auth to main on Jul 2, 2025, 04:01 AM GMT+5:30"
+Example: "sahil.sharma submitted a pull request from feature/auth to main on Nov 9, 2025, 09:01 PM GMT+5:30"
 ```

 ### Merge Events
 ```
 Format: {author} merged branch {from_branch} to {to_branch} on {timestamp}
-Example: "john.doe merged branch feature/auth to main on Jul 2, 2025, 04:02 AM GMT+5:30"
+Example: "sahil.sharma merged branch feature/auth to main on Nov 9, 2025, 09:02 PM GMT+5:30"
 ```

 ## Technology Stack